Do You Know What Your Gas and Water Meters Look Like?

 Gas regulators installed at a gas meter (left) and inside a gas oven (right)

 For all your water meter and gas meter questions, call the experts at Expert Plumbing & Gas.
-Our team of qualified plumbers can check and adjust your water and gas pressure, install a pressure limiting valve, detect and address leaks, and advise on any other issues.
+Our team of qualified plumbers and gasfitters can check and adjust your water and gas pressure, install a pressure limiting valve, detect and address leaks, and advise on any other issues.